 Most mornings, the LA to the Bay tour started at around 7ish, if you wanted breakfast.
 So if you’re planning on drinking, keep it in mind.

 In San Diego we had time to explore on our own, although Kiran did take us out both nights to different areas.
 I really liked San Diego and would definitely like to go back some day.
-I joined the speed boating trip and thrashed it around the harbour for an hour, which was great fun.
+I joined the speed boating trip and thrashed it around the harbour for an hour on Coronada Island, which was great fun.